drobotun/gostcrypto/docs/source/api/gostsignature/gostsignature.rst

 .. rubric:: **Exception:**

+- GOSTSignatureError('invalid public key value') - if the public key value is incorrect.
+- GOSTSignatureError('invalid digest value') - if the digest value is incorrect.
-- ValueError('Invalid signature size') - if the signature size is incorrect.
+- GOSTSignatureError('invalid random value') - if the random value is incorrect.

 *****